jakewalsh90/Terraform-Azure/README.md

 # Terraform-Azure
-This repository will contain Terraform code for Azure -  snippets, useful bits, samples, labs and more.
+This repository contains Terraform code for Azure -  snippets, useful bits, samples, labs and more.
+Be warned - some of these are simply things I use in my lab and may have no real world use!

 ## About the code in this Repository